microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/microclimatedev.md

 > script/build.sh
 ```

-Change the helm chart to only use the copies that already exist in kubernetes docker: (We may be able to parameterise the files and have a dev flag to enable this.)
+Change the helm chart to use only the copies that already exist in kubernetes docker: (We might be able to parameterise the files and have a dev flag to enable this.)

 Replace values.yaml with the following code